 To this day, I look at the price per ounce on almost everything I buy to determine if the bigger one is the better deal or not.
 While we may not have always understood our dad and his obsession with business and numbers, his passion and teachings have made me into the business owner I am today.

 [Climbing atop my soapbox] The customer is always right.
 What an important first rule of business and one that many companies seem to lack today.
 I, too, am a customer and am very passionate about the products I buy.
 I expect the companies that make these products to be passionate about me.
-But, in 2018, it seems to be less about me and more about the bottom line.
+But today it seems to be less about me and more about the bottom line.

 At Frozen Garden, our customers aren’t just a number on report.
-They aren’t just a faceless person ordering our smoothies or putting them in a grocery cart.
+They aren’t just a faceless person ordering our Smoothies, Fusions or Delites or putting them in a grocery cart.
 Our company would not exist without you, our customers.
 We take great pride in ensuring each customer is happy with every.
 Single.
 Purchase.
-Whether FedEx is delayed and our smoothies arrive soggy and thawed out on a doorstep or a customer’s favorite flavor was missing the oats.
+Whether UPS is delayed and our products arrive soggy and thawed out on a doorstep or a customer’s favorite flavor was missing the oats.

 Yes, we are a small company.
-Yes, each and every smoothie is hand packed by humans who aren’t perfect all the time.
+Yes, each and every Smoothie, Delite and Fusion is hand packed by humans who aren’t perfect all the time.
 Yes, sometimes our carrier has transit delays.
 But, the part that Frozen Garden is perfect on?
 The customer is ALWAYS right and we will make it right each and every time.
 [Climbing down from my soapbox]

-Fast forward to today and now I have two girls of my own, six and eight-years old.
-While I haven’t yet taught them just yet how to get the best deal on toothpaste or the number one rule of business, I beam with pride when I hear them playing Frozen Garden in the bathtub…"would you like a Jungle Breeze or a Rollin’ Oats?”
+Fast forward to today and now I have two girls of my own.
+While I haven’t taught them just yet how to get the best deal on toothpaste or the number one rule of business, I beam with pride when I hear them playing Frozen Garden in the bathtub…"would you like a Jungle Breeze or a Rollin’ Oats?”